 • Strongly defending your identification with a political party and political positions because you’re fearful about what would happen without it.

-• Strongly defending your identification occupation or family role because you fear what you would be without it.
+• Strongly defending your identification with your occupation or family role because you fear what you would be without it.

 • Overdoing your attention to your appearance because you’re afraid of what people will think of you without it.